stanleywuu/myblog/pages/01.home/default.md

 ---

 ## Timeline of a retired Software Developer
-### Here's an abbreviated log of my decent to homelessness in reverse chronological orders
+### Here's an abbreviated log of my decent to homelessness in reverse chronological order

 *Note: Months are estimates*